MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

 Pattern must include all of the following:
-- one letter (not case sensitive) from this set of possible letters: abcdefghjklmnprstux, which is a registrant code
+- one letter (not case-sensitive) from this set of possible letters: abcdefghjklmnprstux, which is a registrant code
-- one letter (not case sensitive), which is the first letter of the registrant's last name or digit '9'
+- one letter (not case-sensitive), which is the first letter of the registrant's last name or digit '9'
 - seven digits, the last of which is the check digit

 ### Checksum